TRUBA-HPC/Belgeler/source/education/pytorch/dist.rst

 ..
 The train function is responsible for the entirety of training, and it will be executing on all the nodes, with one instance for every GPU.
 The function must establish the communication group, load the dataset, create the data samplers, and execute the training loop.
 One of the nodes will need to run testing.

-Train işlemi, eğitimin tamamından sorumludur ve her GPU için bir örnekle tüm düğümlerde yürütülecektir. İşlem, iletişim grubunu oluşturmalı, veri kümesini yüklemeli, veri örnekleyicileri oluşturmalı ve eğitim döngüsünü yürütmelidir.
+Train fonksiyonu, eğitimin tamamından sorumludur ve her GPU için bir örnekle tüm düğümlerde yürütülecektir.
+İşlem, iletişim grubunu oluşturmalı, veri kümesini yüklemeli, veri örnekleyicileri oluşturmalı ve eğitim döngüsünü yürütmelidir.
 Bu durumda düğümlerden birinin test yapması gerekir.

 İletişim grupları oluşturma
 ---------------------------------------------------------------